heckler1/ansible_playbooks/README.md

 All plays will run on CentOS 7 or Ubuntu 16.04.
 They require the sudo password to be set.
 This can be done at runtime with -K, or by setting the variable "ansible_become_pass".

+The Apache installs an Apache 2 Server with self-signed HTTPS.

 The common role performs the following tasks:

 1. It fully updates the host to the latest packages.